OpenEvalProject/evals/manuscripts/elife-91283/v1/manuscript.md

 Sharma et al. ask how the dosing bands were chosen for our Figure 2.
 The selected bands were chosen for simplicity of visualisation ensuring enough patients fell into each category and were thus meaningful.
 Importantly, no quantitative results depend upon this categorisation.

-## Rationale for tafenoquine dose selection
+### Rationale for tafenoquine dose selection

 Sharma et al. state that we did not discuss ‘the classification and regression tree analysis, in which a clinically relevant breakpoint tafenoquine AUC value of 56.4 µg·h/mL was identified’.

 The relevance of the quoted 56.4 µg.h/ml threshold for AUC is unclear.
 We do not see why this threshold as determined should be considered “clinically relevant”.
 A CART model determines optimal breakpoints by minimising a given loss function.
 It appears from the cited publication (Tenero et al., 2015) that the authors used the default parameters in the rpart function in R (from the rpart package).
 If this is correct, then it would imply that the CART model was fit using the Gini criterion, thus maximising the ‘purity’ of the split (recurrence vs no recurrence).
 The Gini criterion is not an appropriate choice.
 Under the Gini criterion the cut-off threshold is the value which equally balances sensitivity and specificity for a continuous covariate which has a continuous relationship with the outcome (e.g. a linear relationship on the log-odds scale).
-Box 1 gives a hypothetical example (where X is analogous to weight) whereby the Gini criterion selects as optimal the value for which the probability of recurrence is exactly 0.5.
+Box 1 gives a hypothetical example (where $X$ is analogous to weight) whereby the Gini criterion selects as optimal the value for which the probability of recurrence is exactly 0.5.
 We do not believe that this should be considered optimal.

 ![Figure 1.](https://cdn.elifesciences.org/articles/91283/elife-91283-fig1-v1.jpg)